-- a) Ensure that there are good routines (see above) - b) Ensure that you are consistent, friendly and professional at all times - c) Remain calm - d) Aim to be positive at all times by seeking out and rewarding the good - e) Regularly discuss the Toolkit for Learning, Love and Laughter and why the values are important - f) Explain why certain behaviours are not acceptable using the TIS approach - g) Be consistent about praise and rewards as well as when supporting positive behaviour - h) Be aware of individual needs - i) Following COVID-19, all staff are aware that children will have had many varied experiences and will therefore respond differently to the changes within the school and their communities.
+- b) Ensure that you are consistent, friendly and professional at all times - c) Remain calm - d) Aim to be positive at all times by seeking out and rewarding the good - e) Regularly discuss the Toolkit for Learning, Love and Laughter and why the values are important - f) Explain why certain behaviours are not acceptable using the TIS approach - g) Be consistent about praise and rewards as well as when supporting positive behaviour - h) Be aware of individual needs & build relationships with children. - i) Following COVID-19, all staff are aware that children will have had many varied experiences and will therefore respond differently to the changes within the school and their communities.
 Staff have an increased awareness of their responsibility to 'set the tone' within the school and respond with understanding and empathy to each situation